 At around the ages of five to ten years, a bear will stop producing bile and will then either be left to die or more often than not, slaughtered for their paws or gall bladders, which are still considered delicacies in Asian restaurants where they can reach hundreds of dollars for their consumption.

 An estimated 4000 bears are kept illegally in Vietnam’s flourishing bear farms and throughout Asia a staggering 20,000 bears are held captive in bear bile farms per year!

-Milking of bear bile was made illegal in 2005 in Vietnam and instead of putting its practice to an end, it has created a thriving black market due to its high demand.
+Milking of bear bile was made illegal in 2005 in Vietnam but still allowed people to keep bears in cages for themselves.
+This has created a loop hole and instead of putting the practice to an end altogether, this has only created a thriving black market, due to its high demand.